BytePhoenixCoding/BlockchainTokenSniper/README.md

 ## Mac (Intel / Universal)

 NOTE: BSCLaunchSniper is currently not working for M1 Macs (Apple silicon chips) due to the keyboard module being incompatible.
+This will hopefully be fixed in the future.

 1) Make sure python 3 is installed